lindseyrapp/cse15l-lab-reports/LabReport3.md

 ## **Part 2-Researching Commands:** <br/>

 **"Find" Command:** <br/>

-4 different methods of use, 2 examples for each:
+I asked ChatGPT, "What are four different ways to use the find command in command line?" and learned several interesting uses for the find command.
+Here are 4 different methods of use, 2 examples for each:
 <br/>

 **Find File by Name:** <br/>